JesusC0der/Raspi-Drive/README.md

-                                            version 1.3
+Raspi Drive – Version 2.0

-Raspi Drive makes your Raspberry Pi into a wireless NAS server.
+A semi-automated project to convert a Raspberry Pi into a NAS server (DIY Cloud Storage Solution).

 ## Contents
  - [Screenshots](#screenshots)